Can AI-Generated Persuasion Be Detected? Persuaficial Benchmark and AI vs. Human Linguistic Differences: Human Persuasion Datasets

 \section{Human Persuasion Datasets}

 In our analysis, we employed three well-established datasets that had been previously annotated by humans.
 Using multiple datasets mitigates potential bias that could arise from relying on a single source and ensures a broader coverage of persuasion phenomena.
 We selected datasets that are widely used and cited in persuasion research.
 Below, we describe the human-created datasets used in our study: \begin{itemize}[nosep, leftmargin=*] \item \textbf{SemEval 2023 Task 3 Dataset}: A multilingual, multifaceted collection of online news articles annotated with various persuasion techniques on paragraph level \cite{piskorski2023multilingual}.
 Its taxonomy and dataset are widely adopted within the NLP community for persuasion research \cite{barron2024overview, dimitrov2024semeval, modzelewski2025pcot}.
 This dataset was introduced as part of SemEval 2023 Task 3 on persuasion detection \cite{piskorski-etal-2023-semeval}.

-\item \textbf{DIPROMATS 2024 Task 1 Dataset}: A dataset consisting of posts from the X platform (former Twitter) used for the DIPROMATS 2024 shared task including propaganda detection \cite{moral2024overview, moral2023overview}.
+The extended taxonomy was also applied to annotate a parliamentary debates and social media dataset presented at the SlavicNLP workshop \cite{piskorski-etal-2025-slavicnlp}. \item \textbf{DIPROMATS 2024 Task 1 Dataset}: A dataset consisting of posts from the X platform (former Twitter) used for the DIPROMATS 2024 shared task including propaganda detection \cite{moral2024overview, moral2023overview}.
 The dataset contains messages from diplomats and authorities of major world powers, including China, the United States, Russia, and the European Union.
 DIPROMATS 2024 was part of IberLEF, an annual Spanish shared evaluation campaign \cite{chiruzzo2024overview}. \item \textbf{ChangeMyView}: A dataset derived from the Reddit \emph{ChangeMyView} discussion community.
 Dataset contains 3,051 conversations in which the persuader tries to convince the persuadee to change their mind \cite{tan2016winning}.
-It is commonly used in persuasion research \cite{ziems2024can, wei-etal-2016-post, dutta2020changing}. \end{itemize} Together, these datasets provide diverse perspectives on human persuasion, covering different sources and communicative contexts.
+It is commonly used in persuasion research \cite{ziems2024can, wei-etal-2016-post, dutta2020changing, labruna-etal-2026-detecting}. \end{itemize} Together, these datasets provide diverse perspectives on human persuasion, covering different sources and communicative contexts.
 Consequently, our analysis captures diverse persuasion understanding, which improves the generalizability of our findings.
 For further justification of our dataset choices, please refer to Appendix \ref{app:human_dataset_preparation}.